mostafaashraf413/glove.py/README.md

 # Our Modification:
 ## You can find our work in "nmf_warc" folder.
 ## We have just modified the functions "train_glove", and "run_iter" in "glove.py".
 ## We replaced the original GloVe technique for matrix factorization with another one called "Mutiplicative Update Rule".
+This can be found in "nmf_warc/nmf_we_spm.py" script.
 ## For testing use "nmf_warc/test_nmf.py" script.

 ## For more information about "Mutiplicative Update Rule" read: